webaware/gravityforms-eway/readme.txt

 Thanks for sponsoring new features on Gravity Forms eWAY!

+= Translations =

+If you'd like to help out by translating this plugin, please [sign up for an account and dig in](https://translate.wordpress.org/projects/wp-plugins/gravityforms-eway).

-= Requirements: =
+= Requirements =

 * you need to install the [Gravity Forms](http://webaware.com.au/get-gravity-forms) plugin
-* you need an SSL certificate for your hosting account
+* you need an SSL/TLS certificate for your hosting account
-* you need an account with eWAY Australia
+* you need an account with eWAY
-* this plugin uses eWAY's [Direct Payments API](http://www.eway.com.au/developers/api/direct-payments.html) or [Stored Payments API](http://www.eway.com.au/developers/api/stored-%28xml%29), and does not support eWAY's hosted payment form
+* this plugin uses eWAY's [Rapid API Direct Payments](https://eway.io/features/api-rapid-api) and [Recurring Payments XML API](https://www.eway.com.au/eway-partner-portal/resources/eway-api/recurring-payments), and does not support eWAY's hosted payment form

 == Installation ==

-1. Install and activate the [Gravity Forms](http://webaware.com.au/get-gravity-forms) plugin
-2. Upload the Gravity Forms eWAY plugin to your /wp-content/plugins/ directory.
+1. Either install automatically through the WordPress admin, or download the .zip file, unzip to a folder, and upload the folder to your /wp-content/plugins/ directory.
+Read [Installing Plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins) in the WordPress Codex for details.
-3. Activate the Gravity Forms eWAY plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Install and activate the [Gravity Forms](http://webaware.com.au/get-gravity-forms) plugin.
-4. Edit the eWAY payment gateway settings to set your eWAY Customer ID and options
+4. Edit the eWAY Payments settings to set your eWAY API key, API password, Customer ID, and options.

 Gravity Forms will now display the Credit Card and Recurring fields under Pricing Fields when you edit a form.

 = Building a Form with Credit Card Payments =

-* add one or more product fields or a total field, or a recurring field, so that there is something to be charged by credit card
+* add one or more Product fields or a Total field, or a Recurring field, so that there is something to be charged by credit card
-* add a name field (with first name and last name) if you want to see the customer's name on the eWAY transaction; the first name field will be sent to eWAY
+* add a Name field (with first name and last name) if you want to see the customer's name on the eWAY transaction; the first name field will be sent to eWAY
-* add an email field and an address field if you want to see them on your eWAY transaction; the first email field and first address field on the form will be sent to eWAY
+* add an Email field and an Address field if you want to see them on your eWAY transaction; the first Email field and first Address field on the form will be sent to eWAY
-* add a credit card field; if you have a multi-page form, this must be on the last page so that all other form validations occur first
+* add a Credit Card field; if you have a multi-page form, this must be on the last page so that all other form validations occur first
-* add a confirmation message to the form indicating that payment was successful; the form will not complete if payment was not successful, and will display an error message in the credit card field
+* add a confirmation message to the form indicating that payment was successful; the form will not complete if payment was not successful, and will display an error message in the Credit Card field

-NB: you should always test your gateway first by using eWAY's test server.
-To do this, set your eWAY Customer ID to the special test ID 87654321 and select Use Test Environment.
-When you go to pay, the only card number that will be accepted by the test server is 4444333322221111.
+**NB**: you should always test your gateway first by using eWAY's test server.
+To do this, select Use Sandbox in the eWAY Payments settings.
+When you go to pay, use the special test card number 4444333322221111.
 This allows you to make as many test payments as you like, without billing a real credit card.

 == Frequently Asked Questions ==

 = What is eWAY? =

-eWAY is a leading provider of online payments solutions for Australia, New Zealand and the UK.
-This plugin integrates with the Australian Direct Payments and Stored Payments gateways, so that your website can safely accept credit card payments.
+eWAY is a leading provider of online payments solutions with a presence in Australia, New Zealand, the UK, and Asia.
+This plugin integrates with eWAY so that your website can safely accept credit card payments.

 = Will this plugin work without installing Gravity Forms? =

-No. This plugin adds an eWAY payment gateway to Gravity Forms so that you can add online payments to your forms.
+No. This plugin integrates eWAY with Gravity Forms so that you can add online payments to your forms.
 You must purchase and install a copy of the [Gravity Forms](http://webaware.com.au/get-gravity-forms) plugin too.

-= Can I use other eWAY gateways, outside of Australia? =
+= Can I use eWAY outside of Australia? =

-Not yet.
-A premium plugin using eWAY's Rapid 3.1 API is coming sometime in 2014, so check back in a while.
+Yes, for standard card payments.
+See the [eWAY website](https://eway.io/) for details.

+Recurring Payments is only available for Australian merchants.
+PreAuth is only available for Australian, Singapore, Malaysian & Hong Kong merchants.

+= Do I need an SSL/TLS certificate for my website? =

+Yes.
+This plugin uses the Direction Connection method to process transactions, so you must have HTTPS encryption for your website.

-= Can I use the eWAY hosted payment form with this plugin? =
+= What's the difference between the Capture and Authorize payment methods? =

-No, this plugin only supports the [Direct Payments API](http://www.eway.com.au/developers/api/direct-payments.html).

-= What is Stored Payments? =

-Like Direct Payments, the purchase information is sent to eWAY for processing, but with [Stored Payments](http://www.eway.com.au/how-it-works/payment-products#stored-payments) it isn't processed right away.
-The merchant needs to login to their eWAY Business Centre to complete each transaction.
-It's useful for shops that do drop-shipping and want to delay billing.
-Most websites should have this option set to No.
+Capture charges the customer's credit card immediately.
+This is the default payment method, and is the method most websites will use for credit card payments.

+Authorize checks to see that the transaction would be approved, but does not process it. eWAY calls this method [PreAuth](https://eway.io/features/payments-pre-auth) (or Stored Payments in the old XML API).
+Once the transaction has been authorized, you can complete it manually in your MYeWAY console.
+You cannot complete PreAuth transactions from WordPress/Gravity Forms.

+You need to add your eWAY API key and password to see PreAuth transactions in the sandbox, so that the Rapid API is used.
+The old Stored Payments XML API does not have a sandbox.

+NB: PreAuth is currently only available for Australian, Singapore, Malaysian & Hong Kong merchants.

 = What is Beagle? =

-[Beagle](http://www.eway.com.au/how-it-works/payment-products#beagle-%28free%29) is a service from eWAY that provides a level of fraud protection for your transactions.
-It uses information about the IP address of the purchaser to suggest whether there is a risk of fraud.
-You must configure [Beagle rules](http://www.eway.com.au/developers/resources/beagle-%28free%29-rules) in your MYeWAY console before enabling Beagle in this plugin.
+[Beagle](https://eway.io/features/antifraud-beagle-lite) is a service from eWAY that provides fraud protection for your transactions.
+It uses information about the purchaser to suggest whether there is a risk of fraud.
+You must configure Beagle rules in your MYeWAY console before enabling Beagle in this plugin.

-**NB**: You will also need to add an Address field to your form, and make it required.
-Beagle works by comparing the country of the address with the country where the purchaser is using the Internet; if you don't set it to Required, then Beagle won't be used when submitting the form without a country selected.
+**NB**: Beagle fraud detection requires an address for each transaction.
+Be sure to add an Address field to your forms, and make it a required field.

 = What Gravity Forms license do I need? =

 Any Gravity Forms license will do.
-You can use this plugin with the Personal, Business or Developer licenses.
+You can use this plugin with a Personal, Business or Developer license.

 = Where do I find the eWAY transaction number? =

 Successful transaction details including the eWAY transaction number and bank authcode are shown in the Info box when you view the details of a form entry in the WordPress admin.

-Recurring payments don't get a transaction number when the payment is established, however, so only the payment status and date are recorded.
+Recurring payments don't get a transaction number when the payment is established, so only the payment status and date are recorded.

 = How do I add a confirmed payment amount and transaction number to my Gravity Forms notification emails? =

-Browse to your Gravity Form, select [Notifications](http://www.gravityhelp.com/documentation/page/Notifications) and use the Insert Merge Tag dropdown (Payment Amount, Transaction Number and Auth Code will appear under Custom at the very bottom of the dropdown list).
+Browse to your Gravity Form, select [Notifications](https://www.gravityhelp.com/documentation/article/configuring-notifications-in-gravity-forms/) and use the Insert Merge Tag dropdown (Payment Amount, Transaction Number and AuthCode will appear under Custom at the very bottom of the dropdown list).

 = Why is the amount paid bigger than the form total when sandbox is enabled? =

-When the sandbox is enabled, the payment amount is rounded up by default, because the [eWAY sandbox server returns different error codes when the amount has cents](http://www.eway.com.au/developers/sandbox/direct-payments.html).
+When the sandbox is enabled, the payment amount is rounded up by default, because the eWAY sandbox server can return different error codes when the amount has cents.
 This can be a useful feature for testing how your website displays errors, but you normally don't want it when testing a payment form.

 = Why do I get an error "This page is unsecured"? =

-When your form has a credit card field, it accepts very sensitive details from your customers and these must be encrypted.
-You must have an SSL certificate installed on your website, and your page must be accessed via SSL (i.e. the page address must start with "https:").
-You can force a page with a credit card form to be accessed via SSL by ticking Force SSL on the Credit Card Field advanced settings page; see [screenshots](https://wordpress.org/plugins/gravityforms-eway/screenshots/).
+When your form has a Credit Card field, it accepts very sensitive details from your customers and these must be encrypted.
+You must have an SSL/TLS certificate installed on your website, and your page must be accessed via HTTPS (i.e. the page address must start with "https:").
+You can force a page with a credit card form to be accessed via HTTPS by ticking Force SSL on the [Credit Card field advanced settings page](https://www.gravityhelp.com/documentation/article/credit-card-field/#advanced); see [screenshots](https://wordpress.org/plugins/gravityforms-eway/screenshots/).

 = Can I do recurring payments? =

-Yes, thanks to the generous sponsorship of [Castle Design](http://castledesign.com.au/).
-If you use [conditional logic](http://www.gravityhelp.com/documentation/page/Enable_Conditional_Logic) to hide/show a product field and a recurring payment field, you can even let customers choose between a one-off payment and a recurring payment.
+Recurring Payments is only available for Australian merchants.
+This feature is available thanks to the generous sponsorship of [Castle Design](http://castledesign.com.au/).

+If you use [conditional logic](https://www.gravityhelp.com/documentation/article/enable-conditional-logic/) to hide/show a Product field and a Recurring Payment field, you can even let customers choose between a one-off payment and a recurring payment.
 Payments can be scheduled for weekly, fortnightly, monthly, quarterly, or yearly billing.
-Examples will be presented on [the plugin's homepage](http://snippets.webaware.com.au/wordpress-plugins/gravityforms-eway/) as time permits.

-NB: when testing recurring payments in the Sandbox, you must use the special test customer ID 87654321.
-You can temporarily force this by enabling the setting "Force Test Customer ID in Sandbox".
+**NB**: some banks do not accept recurring payments via the eWAY Recurring Payments API.
+I've heard that Bendigo Bank is one that does not.
+Please check with eWAY and your bank for more information.

 = I get an SSL error when my form attempts to connect with eWAY =

 This is a common problem in local testing environments.
-Please [read this post](http://snippets.webaware.com.au/howto/stop-turning-off-curlopt_ssl_verifypeer-and-fix-your-php-config/) for more information.
+Read how to [fix your website SSL configuration](http://snippets.webaware.com.au/howto/stop-turning-off-curlopt_ssl_verifypeer-and-fix-your-php-config/).

 = Can I use this plugin on any shared-hosting environment? =

 The plugin will run in shared hosting environments, but requires PHP 5 with the following modules enabled (talk to your host).
-Both are typically available because they are enabled by default in PHP 5, but may be disabled on some shared hosts.
+All are typically available because they are enabled by default in PHP 5, but may be disabled on some shared hosts.

+* libxml
 * XMLWriter
 * SimpleXML